sqnfa/passwords-sqnfa-web/README.md

 **BlackListConfiguration**

 - `caseInsensitiveWords`: string[] - A list of black listed words.
 Both the password and every words are compared with toLocaleUpperCase.

+### useRegexHandler(config: RegexConfiguration, stopOnFailure = false)

+NIST 800-63B: Password complexity: Users’ password choices are very predictable, so attackers are likely to guess passwords that have been successful in the past.
+For this reason, it is recommended that passwords chosen by users be compared against a “black list” of unacceptable passwords.
+This list should include dictionary words, and specific words (such as the name of the service itself) that users are likely to choose.

+This handler black lists passwords that matches defined regular expressions, such as specific words related to the service itself.

+**PARAMETERS**

+- `config`: RegexConfiguration - See below
+- `stopOnFailure`: boolean - If true, the execution will stop, if any failures has happened to this point.

+**RETURNS**

+The current instance of `PasswordsSqnfaWeb` which allows chaining of the use* methods.

+**RegexConfiguration**

 - `regExps`: RegExp[] - A list of black listed regular expressions.
 Each expression is compared with the original password.

 ### useHaveibeenpwnedHandler(config: HaveibeenpwnedConfiguration, stopOnFailure = false)